Thief: The Dark Project: Reception

 The game's use of supernatural and cave-exploring elements received criticism, and several reviewers opined that more realistic, mansion-robbing missions should have been used instead.
-Presley believed that the game's undead enemies caused the game to "degenerate into the standard hack 'n' slash, sub-Conan sort of thing that Heretic, Hexen and a million others gave us," and that "it amounts to [...] an erosion of the storytelling skills that Looking Glass once had."
+Presley believed that the game's undead enemies caused the game to "degenerate into the standard hack 'n' slash, sub-Conan sort of thing that Heretic, Hexen and a million others gave us" and that "it amounts to [...] an erosion of the storytelling skills that Looking Glass once had".
 Gillen decried certain levels for "infring[ing] on Tomb Raider territory, and then [not] quite pull[ing] it off".
 Larka found certain levels too difficult.
-Next Generation noted that while "sneaking can get repetitive", Thief is "still a fun game to play" and "a worthy addition to the genre."
+Next Generation noted that while "sneaking can get repetitive", Thief is "still a fun game to play" and "a worthy addition to the genre".

 In the United States, Thief: The Dark Project sold 88,101 units during 1999.
 Its global sales reached 500,000 copies by May 2000, making it Looking Glass Studios' most commercially successful game, according to the Boston Globe.

+At the 3rd Annual Interactive Achievement Awards, Thief: The Dark Project was named as a nominee for "Outstanding Achievement in Sound Design" and tied with Age of Empires II for winning "Outstanding Achievement in Character or Story Development".